WordPress Security – Protect Website from Hackers

 There are many reasons not to enable the auto-update feature.
 For example, any updated plugin might be incompatible with other plugins.

-Beware from Abandoned WordPress Plugins
+12. Beware of Abandoned WordPress Plugins

 Sometimes hackers buy these old plugins and update them with viruses and malware.